nats-io/nats-site/content/blog/getting-started-nats-ws.md

 If you have not heard about SolidJS, but are familiar with React, I suggest you [watch this progressive introduction](https://www.youtube.com/watch?v=O6xtMrDEhcE) at React Finland (yes, at a React conference) by the creator [Ryan Carniato](https://twitter.com/RyanCarniato).

-The two examples below assume a top-level `App` component that establish a single NATS connection over WebSockets and treat it as a _state_ value so it can be passed down through props and properly signal a re-render when first established or the connection value changes.
+The two examples below assume a top-level `App` component that establishes a single NATS connection over WebSockets and treats it as a _state_ value so it can be passed down through props and properly signal a re-render when first established or the connection value changes.

 ### ReactJS